ardalis/kata-catalog/katas/String Calculator.md

 	5. Add returns the sum of the integers provided in the string *numbers*.
 	6. Remember to refactor after each test.
 2. Allow the Add method to handle an unknown number of numbers (in the string).
-3. Allow the Add method to handle new lines between numbers (instead of commas):
+3. Allow the Add method to handle new lines between numbers (as well as commas):
 	1. Example: "1\n2,3" returns 6.
 	2. Example: "1,\n" is invalid, but no need to test for it.
 For this kata we are only concerned with testing correct inputs.
 4. Allow the Add method to handle a different delimiter: